rshield1/binge-rater/notes.md

     Has_secure_password:

-        secures the password with a params hash using password_digest (bcrypt gem)
+        secures the password with a params hash using password_digest (bcrypt gem).
+Writes methods to verify a user's password

 5. How do we represent relationships between models in our tables?